dai-shi/proxy-memoize/README.md

 and invoke the function.
 When it's finished it will check what is "affected".
-The "affected" is a list of paths of the input object that are accessed during the function invocation.
+The "affected" is a list of paths of the input object accessed during the function invocation.

 Next time when it receives a new input object, it will check if values in "affected" paths are changed.